alan-turing-institute/DTBase/DeveloperDocs.md

 1. Install npm
 2. Navigate to the directory `dtbase/backend` and run the command `./run.sh`.
 3. You should now be able to view the webapp on your browser at http://localhost:8000.
+4. Optionally, you can use different modes for the frontend, by running e.g.
+   `DT_CONFIG_MODE=No-login ./run.sh` to run with user login disabled.
+The valid options for `DT_CONFIG_MODE` can be found in `dtbase/webapp/config.py`.

 ### Running with an Azure Deployed Database